-- Increase the maximum building height from 60' height to 96'; elevator equipment can exceed height by 20% (15% per code) - Reduce all ground floor building setbacks to 0'.
-The existing CS base zoning district requires a 10' front and street side yard setback.
+- Increase the maximum building height from 60' height to 96'; elevator equipment can exceed height by 20% (15% per code) - The existing CS base zoning district requires a 10' front and street side yard setback.
+The PUD requests reducing these setbacks to 5'.
+No change is proposed to the rear and interior yard setbacks.
 Different setbacks for building above ground floor to be determined. - Administrative/business office use not to exceed 50% of ground floor uses